Tiffany Mitchell (basketball)

-Tiffany Mitchell (born September 23, 1994) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-She also currently plays for the Melbourne Boomers of the Women's National Basketball League (WNBL).
+Tiffany Mitchell (born September 23, 1994) is an American professional basketball player who plays for the Seattle Storm.
 Mitchell played college basketball for the South Carolina Gamecocks, where she was a two-time SEC Player of the Year.
 After concluding her collegiate career, she was selected ninth overall in the 2016 WNBA draft by the Indiana Fever.
 During the WNBA off-seasons, Mitchell has played overseas in Russia, Turkey, Israel and Australia.

 College career

 Between 2012 and 2016, Mitchell played college basketball for the South Carolina Gamecocks.
 In 2014 and 2015, she was named the SEC Player of the Year.